-The Ideal Amount of Working Capital.
+The Ideal Amount of Working Capital

 A working capital between 1.2 and 2.0 is generally considered optimal.
 Higher than this and you need to invest more in your company, though it is easy to assume that higher is better.
 Still, a working capital ratio that is too high is far better than a negative working capital ratio.
 There is nothing wrong with excess reserves.

 It is important to remember that the working capital ratio can be a little misleading.
 For example, you might have a large inventory list that is on the books as a large asset.
-But in practice, this inventory might be hard to move quickly, and is not really reflective of true working capital.
+But in practice, this inventory might be hard to move quickly and is not really reflective of true working capital.
 This is just one example.

 Sometimes, this ratio can be low and the business will still be healthy, such as a company with a flexible business line of credit.
 With the line of credit, there is no need for them to have large cash reserves, and they have the capability of paying back debts even with a low working capital ratio, due to this line.
 For this reason, the working capital ratio of a company has to be assessed with care.

 The working capital ratio is a rough but important gauge when determining the value of a company.
 For larger loans, the amount of available working capital will play a more prominent role in determining whether or not you pass the application process.
-It shows you can be responsible in managing your cashflow, something which lending institutions need to look out for.
+It shows you can be responsible for managing your cashflow, something which lending institutions need to look out for.